Sven-Seyfert/Au3Forums/autoitscript-com/209411-collection-of-github-users-with-autoit-projects/README.md

 I personally would love to 😀 .

 **Disclaimer:**<br>
-As the GitHub profiles (and repositories), I will list here, are public and your profiles either findable by your signature, your "About Me" page or<br>
-by a simple Google or GitHub seach 🔍 , I see no restriction to collect these kind of information and post it here.
-In case you don't agree with this<br>
-visualisation and you don't want to be listet here, please let me know and I will remove that entry as soon as possible 🤝 .<br>
+As the GitHub profiles (and repositories), I will list here, are public and your profiles either findable by your signature, your "About Me" page or by a simple Google or GitHub seach 🔍 , I see no restriction to collect these kind of information and post it here.
+In case you don't agree with this visualisation and you don't want to be listet here, please let me know and I will remove that entry as soon as possible 🤝 .<br>
 I really hope that fits your feeling about it.

 **Collection (in progress):**